How to Rank on Amazon and Stay There

 Many first-page Amazon sellers think that they got there because they have the highest sales.
-While this is true, products on the first page are more likely to be viewed by consumers and are therefore more likely to be purchased, which in turn pushes them up higher on Amazon’s first page and contributes to their Amazon best selling rank.
+While this is true, products on the first page are more likely to be viewed by consumers, will get the most Amazon pageviews, and are therefore more likely to be purchased, which in turn pushes them up higher on Amazon’s first page and contributes to their Amazon best selling rank.
 It becomes a cycle.

 It’s like getting a job straight out of university, where you need experience to gain experience.

 Despite the cycle that favors sellers already on the first page, you can use tactics such as review building, keyword ranking, and sales incentives to boost your product's Amazon ranking so you get more sales for that product listing.

 Here is what you need to know to make sure you’re Amazon listing receives exposure, is viewed (Amazon calls this “Sessions”), and, most importantly, gets purchased.